 "Culture isn’t a top-down directive, it’s something we all build together, through our daily actions and shared commitment."

-Employees - and customers - are watching for signals that this work still matters.
+Employees - and customers - want confirmation that this work still matters.

 They want to see that the company is stable in its values and steadfast in its commitment to helping people thrive.